jmoy/schelling-rkt/README.md

 In this way, we cycle continuously through the agents, moving as required

-We continue to cycle until no one wishes to move
+We continue to cycle until no one wishes to move.

-## Problem in Sargent-Stachurski implementation

-In the [implementation](https://github.com/QuantEcon/QuantEcon.py/blob/46ef25fbb8b28d7d8f5e345edc6208c899c24bfc/solutions/schelling_solutions.ipynb) currently (Nov.
-2015) on Sargent-Stachurski, the model is not implemented as described above.
-Agents have a preference not for homogeneity but for beign close to others of their own color.
-Once the model as described above is implemented the fast convergence found by S.-S. seems to disapper.